fahdoo/sessions-client/requirements/instructions.md

 ## 5. Rules
 - All new components should go in /components and be named like example-component.tsx unless otherwise specified
-- All new pages go in /app
+- All new pages go in /app with appropriate routing structure
-- All new API routes go in /app/api
+- All new API routes go in /app/api with appropriate routing structure

 ## 6. API Endpoints Summary

+With Next.js 14 App Router, API routes are now defined using Route Handlers.

 1. Authentication (handled by Clerk)
    - POST /api/signup